COUNT Function in Excel

 COUNT Function in Worksheet

 Let’s look at the COUNT Function examples given below.
-Each example covers a different use case implemented using COUNT function in Excel.
+Each example covers a different use case implemented using the COUNT function.

-COUNT in Excel Example #1 – Count numbers in the given range
+Example #1 – Count Numbers in the Given Range

-As shown in the above COUNT formula, COUNT function is applied on the range B3:B8.
-The range contains only 3 numbers and hence the result returned by the COUNT function is 3 and the same is displayed in the resulting cell i.e. B10.
+As shown in the above COUNT formula, the COUNT function is applied on the range B3:B8.
+The range contains only three numbers, and hence the result returned by the COUNT function is three, and the same is displayed in the resulting cell, i.e., B10.
 Refer to the screenshot given below for the above-explained example.

-As shown in the above COUNT formula in excel, COUNTA function is applied to the value list separated by a comma.
-The values are “1”,” 2”.
-COUNTA function is used capable of processing such values and hence the results returned and contained by the result cell B11 is 2.
+As shown in the above COUNT formula in excel, the COUNTA function is applied to the value list separated by a comma.
+The values are “1”,” 2″.
+COUNTA function is used capable of processing such values, and hence the results returned and contained by the result cell B11 is 2.
 Refer to the screenshot given below for the above-explained scenario.

-COUNT in Excel Example #3 – Count the number of valid dates
+Example #3 – Count the Number of Valid Dates

-As shown in the above Excel COUNT formula, Excel COUNT function is applied to the range of values C3:C8.
-The range contains dates represented using different formats out of which only 2 are written in a valid format.
-Hence, the result returned by the COUNT function in Excel is 2.
-The same is in the results cell i.e. C10.
+As shown in the above Excel COUNT formula, the COUNT function is applied to the range of values C3:C8.
+The range contains dates represented using different formats, out of which only two are written in a valid format.
+Hence, the result returned by the COUNT function is 2.
+The same is in the results cell, i.e., C10.
 Refer to the screenshot given below for the above-explained example.

-As shown in the above Excel COUNT formula, Excel COUNT function is applied on the range of values C3:C8 and another parameter is hard-coded with value 5.
+As shown in the above Excel COUNT formula, the COUNT function is applied to the range of values C3:C8, and another parameter is hard-coded with value 5.
 So, the result returned is the total number of valid numbers present in the range and the number 5.
-Refer to the screenshot given below for the above explained example.
+Refer to the screenshot given below for the above-explained example.

-As shown in the above COUNT Formula in Excel, COUNT function is applied on the range of values C6:C8.
+As shown in the above COUNT Formula in Excel, the COUNT function is applied to the range of values C6:C8.
 As shown in the screenshot below, the range does not have any valid number.
 So, the result returned by the COUNT function in excel is 0.
-The results cell B12 hence, contains number 0.
+The results cell B12 hence contains number 0.

-As shown in the above excel COUNT formula, Excel COUNT function is applied to the range of values D3:D5.
-As shown in the screenshot below, the range does not have any numbers i.e. it is empty.
-So, the result returned by the COUNT function in excel is 0.
+As shown in the above excel COUNT formula, the COUNT function is applied to the range of values D3:D5.
+As shown in the screenshot below, the range does not have any numbers, i.e.; it is empty.
+So, the result returned by the COUNT function is 0.
 The results of cell D10 hence contains number 0.

-Things to Remember About the COUNT Function in Excel
+Things to Remember About COUNT Function in Excel

-- The data values containing numbers, dates, or a text representation of numbers (for example, a number enclosed in quotation marks, such as “1”) are counted.
+- Data values containing numbers, dates, or a text representation of numbers (for example, a number enclosed in quotation marks, such as “1”) are counted.

 - Logical values and text representations of numbers that you type directly into the list of parameters are counted.

-- Error values or text which cannot be converted into numbers is not counted in Excel COUNT Formula.
+- Error-values or text which cannot be converted into numbers are not counted in Excel COUNT Formula.

 - If the argument is an array or reference, only the numbers in that array or reference are counted in the Excel COUNT Formula.
 Empty cells, logical values, text, or error values in the array or reference are not counted.

-- Another extension is COUNTIF function which is to count the numbers that meet a specified criterion.
+- Another extension is the COUNTIF function, which is to count the numbers that meet a specified criterion.